TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.15.5
+- Changes and fixes to commission waypoints
+    - Fixed some incorrect coordinates
+    - Found more areas for each gemstone type
+    - Added waypoints for normal Dwarven Mines commissions
+    - Fixed issue with commission in fourth slot not being detected
+    - When there are multiple commission locations, the closest will be labeled and deemed important

 ### 0.15.4
 - Added a waypoint manager menu in the inventory
     - This menu lets you show / hide detected waypoints, add, remove, clear all and share waypoints